Beakerboy/MS-OVBA/README.md

 Create a vbaProject.bin file from VBA source files.

+## Command Line Interface
+Eventually it will ne possible to use the CLI to creatr a vbaProject.bin file from source files and an optional configuration file.

 ## VBAProject Class

-The vbaProject class contains all the data and metadata that will be used to create the OLE container.
+The vbaProject class contains all the data and metadata that is used to create the OLE container.

 ```python
 from vbaProjectCompiler.vbaProject import VbaProject